miss-heather/first-challenge/README.md

 ~ The structure of the HTML elements follow a logical structure of styling and positioning ~ The icon and image elements now have accessible alt attributes ~ The heading attributes fall in sequential order
-~ The titlement is now concise and descriptive
+~ The title is now concise and descriptive

 Updated Website:
 https://miss-heather.github.io/first-challenge/